 The narcissistic parent will often hinder the proper emotional development and independence of children, in order to keep them in the dysfunctional orbit around this parent.
 Sometimes children may be pushed to succeed on a very high level so the narcissistic parent can live vicariously through their glory, or the jealous personality disordered parent may adopt a strategy to sabotage the child’s ability to be more successful than this parent themselves.
 Sibling rivalry is usually a given, as the narcissistic parent will employ favouritism, forcing children into feuds, and often subtly pitting them against each other.

-In the narcissistically run family, all family members will orbit around the narcissist in a dysfunctional dance and will be assigned certain roles.
+In the narcissistic family, all family members will orbit around the narcissist in a dysfunctional dance and will be assigned certain roles.
 The three key roles are that of the enabler, the golden child, and the scapegoat.
 These roles maybe static for life or can be reassigned at certain stages by the narcissist.
 The enabler parent may also assign their own personal scapegoat or golden child.

 The role of the Enabler